 The Roots of Modern Design

-The modern style is basically the design and decor of the modernism movement, which began in the very late 1800s.
-Birthed by the German Bauhaus schools of design and the Scandinavian design emphasis on simplicity and function, the modern decor style is actually very old.
+The modern style is the design and decor of the modernism movement, which began in the very late 1800s.
+Birthed by the German Bauhaus schools of design and the Scandinavian design emphasis on simplicity and function, the modern decor style is very old.
 In general terms, modern decor is linked to the beginning through the middle of the 20th century.

 Postmodernism is bold, breaks all rules of tradition, and has a certain whimsy and irony about it.
-It is definitely more about the form than the function, which is the exact opposite of the practical features found in modern design.
+It is more about the form than the function, which is the exact opposite of the practical features found in modern design.

 The Roots of Contemporary Design